0smic/Random_Program/README.md

 If you want this in the descending order you can reverse it you basic functions.

 ### Important

 - This algorithm will take time when dealing with large data set
 - It wouldn't give accurate result if it have negative numbers

+  I written this algorithm in python and c

+  So you can modify the code as like you want.

 Author = Gokul B